Can’t make heads or tails of Chinese?

 Which package should I buy?

 That really depends on your budget, but also on how much you want to learn.
-While the Complete Package offers the most content, the Basic Package still has 160 pages of tips, tricks, and tactics that will completely change the way you view Chinese characters (not to mention 36 bonus resources for further study).
+While the Premium Package offers more content, the Basic Package still has 160 pages of tips, tricks, and tactics that will completely change the way you view Chinese characters (not to mention 36 bonus resources for further study!).

 What if I hate it?